b1-systems/array-metrics-to-influxdb/README.md

                         setting the amount of *minutes* between each collection round.
-Overrides the value from the config file for all arrays. (default: None)
+Overrides the value from the config file for all arrays. (default: None) -b INFLUXDB_BATCH_SIZE, --influxdb-batch-size INFLUXDB_BATCH_SIZE
+                        Maximum number of points to send in one write request.
+                        Recommended for large data transfers, if e.g. historical data are imported via `-i`.
+Overrides the value from the config file. (default: None)

 v1.1.1, GPLv3 @ B1 Systems GmbH <info@b1-systems.de>
 ```